 Make your pizza veggielicious!
 I get mine with zucchini, eggplant, artichoke, tomato, bell pepper, olives and tomato.
 Yum!

-Finally, have fun with your veggies!
+Next, have fun with your vegetables!
 Kids love it when you use them to make funny faces or even sculptures.
 Make up games about choosing veggies when visiting the store or farmer’s market.

 Choose Healthier Fast Food!